friendm/food-deserts/README.md

 if the version is incremented on all releases.
 - Commit changes to any yarn.lock files.
 We have used Yarn as the package manager for this repo, so you should not commit a package-lock.json for run `npm install` at any point.

+# Release Notes
+## Version 1.8 (April 19, 2020)

+### Changes
+-   Completed FAQ, Email, Info, Terms of Services and Privacy Policy Pages
+-   Fully implemented Results screen of the wizard
+-   Pass filter (transit, budget, etc.) results to backend
+-   Improved backend API (added mode of transportation, time limit, budget constraints)
+-   Fix CSS bugs in production deployment
+-   Fix mode of transportation bug
+-   Fix `rankby` and radius filter bug
+-   Added installation instructions to README

+### Known Issues
+-  Because we filter grocery stores by price, stores without a price field are not considered
+- Choices stores what’s selected in its own state and tells redux what was select, but it will not go in the opposite way

+## Version 1.7 (April 14, 2020)
+-   Find stores based on actual route time (implemented Google Maps Distance Matrix API)
+-   Send real data from frontend to backend for testing
+-   Account for more factors in Google Maps API calls
+-   Made Distance Matrix API calls more efficient
+## Version 1.6 (April 5, 2020)
+-   Frontend style improvements
+-   Added additional wizard steps
+-   Fix bug with nested scroll bar
+-   Switched to local semantic UI CSS rather than CDN
+-   Implement logo in navigation bar and hamburger menu
+-   Implement Redux with wizard
+-   Wizard display improvements on mobile
+-   Fix up frontend style issues
+-   Fixed environment variable issues in staging deployment

+## Version 1.5 (April 3, 2020)
+-   Added functionality to frontend to retrieve 20 local grocery stores in Atlanta on button click
+-   Fix bug where many grocery stores did not show up in results
+-   Fix bug where grocery store results are passed to the frontend without being fully retrieved from backend

+## Version 1.4 (April 2, 2020)
+-   Added finishing touches to first version of wizard, except for the results page
+-   Added homepage CSS
+-   Add CSS classes to Home component for foundational styling
+-   Finishing touches to wizard container

+## Version 1.3 (March 30, 2020)
+-   Reorganized component CSS files to clarify usage
+-   CSS files relevant to website are organized into SMACSS format

+## Version 1.2 (March 26, 2020)
+-   Added address change to wizard
+-   Added budget step to wizard

+## Version 1.1 (March 6, 2020)
+-   Initial Wizard Functionality

+## Version 1.0 (Mar 4, 2020)
+-   Initial release